Sunday – Wednesday : Dinner: 5-10pm Dessert: 5-11pm Thursday – Saturday : Dinner: 5-11pm Dessert: 5pm-Midnight.

 Chicken & Vegetable Spring Rolls 7

 Fried Sesame Tempura Calamari 9

-Beef Samosas with Mango Chutney and Tamarind Sauce 9
+Beef Samosas with Mango Chutney & Tamarind Sauce 9

 Blue Crab Cakes with Thai Basil 9

 Fresh Mussels Sauteed with Black Bean Ginger Sauce 9